gloriapul/61040-portfolio/assignments/pset1.md

 > off (registry: Registry)
 >> requires registry exists and it is on\
 >> effects make registry visible to owner User

+### 7. The User and Item types are specified as generic parameters.
+The Item type might be populated by SKU codes, for example.
+Explain why this is preferable to representing items with their names, descriptions, prices, etc.

+It is far preferable to using names, descriptions, prices, or another element since it ensures the right Item is being requested.
+For instance, the owner User may be requesting diapers for a baby shower but may have a specific brand, material, or color they want them in.
+Though the User could input the name or description to a structured element, it adds an extra layer of work for both the User and those looking to purchase.
+This removes the burden on the ones looking to make the purchase to figure out where to buy the Item from.
+Instead, the User can select their Item specifically, which would be populated by SKU codes that are unique and will directly point to the exact Item they are looking for.